ziyusophiezhao/metacog_ai/README.md

 **MCQ-30** measures stable beliefs about thinking and worrying across five subscales (positive beliefs about worry, uncontrollability and danger, cognitive confidence, need to control thoughts, cognitive self-consciousness).
 Given once at baseline to account for individual differences.

-**Processing Fluency** (3 items) asks how smoothly participants felt they processed the LLM's responses — whether the language felt difficult, how new the information felt, and how easily they could form opinions (two items reverse-coded).
+**Processing Fluency** (3 items) asks how smoothly participants felt they processed the LLM's responses, whether the language felt difficult, how new the information felt, and how easily they could form opinions (two items reverse-coded).

 **Perceived Knowledge** (adapted from Shulman & Sweitzer's Perceived Political Knowledge measure) asks how informed and confident participants feel about the session topic, both on the specific topic and more broadly.
 Items are adapted for each condition (`poli_conspiracy` / `selective_exposure`).